nnamdiilokah/MechaCar_Statistical_Analysis/README.md

 ![lot_summary](https://github.com/nnamdiilokah/MechaCar_Statistical_Analysis/blob/main/images/lot_summary.png)

 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Lot 1 and Lot 2 are both within design specification as both within the specified range of 100 pounds per square inch .
+Lot 1 and Lot 2 are both within design specification as both are within the specified variance range of 100 pounds per square inch .
 However, Lot 3 displayed most variance and exceeds the manufacturer design specification.